LeoLionH/practice/cv_test/cv_test.md

 layout: cv2
 segmenttitle: Skills

+summaryTitle: Summary
+summaryBody: As a Product Manager, I'm passionate about delivering the most intuitive and accessible user experiences for both B2B and B2C audiences.
+            I believe in data-led decision making, collecting market research, user testing and analytics to build and then iterate on a product.

+            I take pride in being able to take complex problems and translate them into simple concepts that my team can deliver and our clients can understand.

+            As a result, the teams I run consistently deliver sprints and roadmap features through clear communication, effective planning and a culture of shared ownership.

 skill1title: Analytics
 skill1body: Using the right tools for the job, I can interpret and articulate user behavior to make effective data-led decisions